Diagnostic

 LWHA Ultrasound Requisition – Click Here

-WDH Echocardiography Requisition – Click Here
+LWHA Echocardiography Requisition – Click Here

 Ultrasound, or Sonography, sends inaudible high-frequency sound waves through the body tissues using a hand-held device called a transducer.
 Echos bounce back from the internal structures within the body and are recorded as images.
 Ultrasound is used to create images of internal organs and soft tissue structures such as the kidney, liver, gallbladder and reproductive organs as well as tendons and muscles.
 It is also used to assess a fetus during pregnancy and to view the function of the heart.
 A special type of ultrasound, known as doppler, can detect blockages in the blood vessels.